 - P is often a class of computational problems that are solvable and tractable.
 Tractable means that the problems can be solved in theory as well as in practice.
 But the problems that can be solved in theory but not in practice are known as intractable.

-This class contains many natural problems like:
+This class contains many problems:

 - Calculating the greatest common divisor.